FTC Franchise Rule Compliance Guide 2026: FDD Requirements, Checklist & Common Mistakes

 But proactive measures, coupled with the right expertise, enable franchisors to navigate these challenges adroitly.
 Non-compliance has serious financial and reputational repercussions.
 The linchpins of compliance strategy are regular audits, thorough training, and keeping good records.

 QMK Consulting is here if you aim for expert assistance in FDD preparation, compliance audits, or training for your franchise team.
-Schedule your free consultation with Mohamed Karmous, our restaurant accounting adviser, to enjoy our complimentary profit and cash flow analysis- a tool that brokers a full figure of your business's financial standing.
+Schedule your free consultation with Mohamed Karmous, our restaurant accounting adviser, to enjoy our complimentary profit and cash flow analysis- a tool that provides a full picture of your business's financial standing.